beneills/website/pages/language-learning.md

 completion: 40%
 ---

 This is intended to be a **concise guide to learning (primarily modern foreign) languages for the independently motivated learner**.
 Parts may be adapted for the teaching of children, although there are additional considerations not present in adult self-study.
-It is based on my experience of studying French, German and Latin, and a great deal of research into the general problem: *what method should be used to get the most proficiency in the shorted duration?*
+It is based on my experience of studying French, German and Latin, and a great deal of research into the general problem: *what method should be used to get the most proficiency in the shorted duration?*.
+There is a lot of material out there written by people who have mastered many languages, and much of it is very useful; this guide is my humble attempt to write a short HOWTO suitable for most people, using stuff I've learned from the masters of language learning.

 This guide should take **todo minutes to read**.
 The buried reader is advised to skim through all emphasised text and bullet points.

-I will try to indicate references or anecdotal evidence for the suggestions below.

-It is important when trying to go about this in a rational manner to be mindful of the difficulties you will encounter today:
+It is important when trying to go about this in a rational manner to be mindful of the difficulties you will encounter as a language learner today:

 + There are individuals or companies trying to sell you language learning products.
 Those products most suited to be sold en masse are not necessarily those producing the best outcome.
 Consumer perceived value is what is maximised, so courses including lots of DVDs that are sold in large boxes might have an underserved popular advantage.
 + Teaching in schools is a very political topic.
 Most positions on the instruction of the young have good academic outcomes as a stated goal, but tend not to be presented with solid evidence, at least in the popular press. *"Of course students shouldn't memorise grammar.
 Babies don't."* *"When I was young we memorised grammar, and ended up doing better than students today."*